Unfair Prejudice Claim: Shareholder Disputes

 An unfair prejudice claim is a legal remedy available to minority shareholders who believe that their interests have been unfairly prejudiced by the actions of the majority shareholders or the company itself.

 This type of claim arises under Section 994 of the Companies Act 2006, and it provides a mechanism for minority shareholders to seek redress when they believe that the affairs of the company are being conducted in a manner that is unfairly prejudicial to their interests.
+The process acts as a practical guide to bring an unfair prejudice petition.

 Key features of an unfair prejudice claim include: